bvchnguyen/Genreator/README.md

 ![](/screenshots/playlist.png)

-* Upon validation, it'll add list of found songs into the playlist we just created:
+* Upon validation, it'll the add list of found songs into the playlist we just created:

 ![](/screenshots/spfy_sc.png)

 ## Goals:
-* Finish create a playlist option :white_check_mark:
+:white_check_mark: Finish create a playlist option
-* Add generated songs to that particular playlist :white_check_mark:
+:white_check_mark: Add generated songs to that particular playlist
-* Implement a more streamline channel search (instead of having users manually search for the ID or convert to an ID) :o:
+:o: Implement a more streamline channel search (instead of having users manually search for the ID or convert to an ID)
-*
+:o: Implement auto generate function for playlist
+:o: Implement add to existing playlist function